OnixClient-Scripts/TS-Compat/README.md

 ## Setup
 - Clone this repo into your `Scripts` folder.
+- Run `cd ts-compat`.
 - Run `npm run setup` or `yarn setup` in this folder.
 - Afterwards, run `npm install` or `yarn` in the Scripts folder.
+- Run `cd ../`.
-- Make your scripts in their corresponding folers in `onix-scripting-ts/`
+- Make your scripts in their corresponding folers in `TS-Compat/`
 - To build your scripts, run `npm run build` or `yarn build`

 ## TODO: